-- 1. In addition to a See, Test & Treat Activity Checklist, programs should provide patient evaluation forms to gather information about patient experience, knowledge/attitude changes and satisfaction. - 2.
+- 1. In addition to a See, Test & Treat Activity Checklist, programs should provide patient evaluation forms and story cards to gather information about patient experience, knowledge/attitude changes and satisfaction. - 2.
 Incentivize patients with a gift card for completed evaluations and vouchers.
 Collect forms from patients at the checkout station.